GameDEV-UPC/max-developer-guide/README.md

 > You can visit this guide at https://gamedev-upc.github.io/max-developer-guide/

 ## Development
-You can run a local development version of this guide with the following command
+You can run a local development version of this guide with the following
+command:
 ```bash
 mdbook serve --open
 ```